cristianscy/ai_first_experiments/notes.md

 ### Working with OpenAI API

-1. Implement this https://python.langchain.com/docs/use_cases/question_answering/sources bt adapted to read from local PDF >>
+1. Implement this https://python.langchain.com/docs/use_cases/question_answering/sources but adapted to read from local PDF >> https://github.com/cristianscy/ai_first_experiments/blob/a4f3cb1b0af47d76ad90774f786154a7a70abaa3/pdf_returning_sources_openai.ipynb

+2. Implement this https://python.langchain.com/docs/use_cases/question_answering/chat_history but adapted to read from local PDF >>